confusedaf/susi.ai/README.md

 # Why is it built?

 To create a personal assistant software like Siri and Cortana, made by the people for the people.
-Its an free software open mind which expands with the help of it’s users.
+It is a free software open mind which expands with the help of it’s users.

 # What is it’s purpose?